cfranceschi-ledger/speculos/docs/user/debug.md

 ---
+title: "Debug: how to use GDB"
+subtitle:
+tags: [use speculos, emulate, emulator, Nano X emulator]
+category: Speculos
+author:
+layout: doc
 sort: 4
 ---

-# Debug: how to use GDB

 Debug an app thanks to GDB: